-Join us for the Spring 2015 Household Hazardous Waste Collection Event on Sunday, April 12, from 9 a.m. to 1 p.m. at the Central Acceptance Facility at the intersection of Drop-off Drive and Warren Road in Cockeysville.
+The 2016 Spring Household Hazardous Waste Collection Event will be held on Sunday, April 10, from 9 a.m. to 1 p.m., at the Central Acceptance Facility in Cockeysville.

 Due to environmental concerns and the human health threat imposed by the improper disposal of chemicals that are stored in nearly every home, Baltimore County has developed the Household Hazardous Waste (HHW) Program to educate and assist residents with these issues.
 Find out where to go for HHW Drop-off Locations and Upcoming Events.